 So here are the exact supplements after SIBO antibiotics (ended at the end of June, 2018) I am doing.

 Click HERE to save this post for later.

 (Clicking on each one will take you directly to the exact supplement/brand I’m currently using.)

-This is the supplement I will use once per day in place of LDN.
-If you remember from 9 Signs Your Gut is Unhealthy, I mentioned one major thing we are trying to take out of my healing protocol – this is it – LDN.
+This is the supplement I can use once per day in place of LDN.
 WholeMune is formulated with Wellmune WGP®, the most well-researched, single beta-glucan, proven in clinical trials to prepare and protect the immune system from repeated and ongoing stressors.
 Its purpose is for a strong immune system and overall health and wellbeing.
 I have not started it yet but will as soon as my current LDN bottle is finished.
 I’ll give it a one month test period, and then re-evaluate.

 By the way, if you want a minimalist approach to supplements, check THIS out.

 If you liked this post, you might also enjoy: